We have a few openings now!

 - Serve on the school leadership team to surface and address pedagogical problems of practice through a social and emotional perspective.

-- Provide support, guidance, and instructional coaching to teachers in meeting students’ needs.
+- Provide support, guidance, and instructional development alongside teachers in meeting students’ needs.

 The successful candidate will demonstrate his or her capacity as: